JoyDev-LLC/GmailSenderAndroid/readme.md

 GmailServerSeyUp.setUpServerCredentials("<INTERNAL_MAILBOX>","<INTERNAL_PASSWORD>")
 ```

-Internal mailbox is mail from which will come messages.
+Internal mailbox is mailbox from which will come messages.
 Internal password is password for internal mail.

 ## 4. Send Message